 UNC path mounting points consist of the \\.\ prefix, followed by a name (e.g., \\.\CBDrive1).
 The class methods expect just the name (i.e., the UNC path with the \\.\ prefix omitted).
 So to add a new UNC path mounting point like, e.g., \\.\CBDrive1, call the mount method and pass CBDrive1 for the MountPoint parameter.

 A folder mounting point makes a volume accessible through a folder located on another (pre-existing) NTFS volume.
 Folder mounting points are always visible to all users in the system, and their creation requires administrative privileges.

-To create a folder mounting point using the add_mounting_point method, include the STGMP_MOUNT_MANAGER flag in the Flags parameter, and pass the target folder's absolute path for the MountingPoint parameter (e.g., C:\MountedDrives\MyMountingPoint).
+To create a folder mounting point using the mount method, pass the target folder's absolute path for the MountPoint parameter (e.g., C:\MountedDrives\MyMountingPoint).
 The target folder must already exist, must reside on an NTFS volume, and must be empty; otherwise, the call will fail.